Houssem-Eddine-Younes/Openstudio_measures/README.md

 Developer : Houssem Eddine Younes, Msc | houssem-eddine.younes.1@ens.etsmtl.ca

-Research supervisors: Dr. Katherine D'Avignon (ETS) and François Laurencelle (LTE-HQ)
+Research supervisors: Katherine D'Avignon, PhD (ETS) and François Laurencelle, PhD (LTE-HQ)

 Please give appropriate credit in any publications when you use our Type for your simulations.
 You may cite the model repository's own DOI () and note the specific version used.